iZeaoGamer/Zector/latest.md

 - Added warnings information to /history [player] 3, which is also known as the warnings page
 - Fixed internal server errors when using /history [player] 3 when the player was not found.
 - Added Custom reasons tab to /mmute - This should only be used if the reason like "caps" is not on the muteable offenses list.
+- Fixed Auto Sell not selling whole inventory when Auto sell Inventory feature is turned on.
+- Fixed /sell inv only selling for $0.